ibm-cloud-docs/vpc/snapshots_vpc_create.md

 For more information about the arguments and attributes, see [ibm_is_snapshot](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/is_snapshot){: external}.

-Billing for the fast restore feature is set at a flat rate based on instance hours.
-The feature is billed at an extra hourly rate for each zone that it is enabled in regardless of the size of the snapshot.
+The fast restore feature is billed at an extra hourly rate for each zone that it is enabled in regardless of the size of the snapshot.
 Maintaining fast restore clones is considerably more costly than keeping regular snapshots.
 {: note}

 ## Create a cross-regional copy of a snapshot with Terraform
 {: #snapshots-vpc-create-snaphot-copy-terraform}
 {: terraform}

-To create a copy of snapshot in a remote region, use the `ibm_is_snapshot` resource.
+To create a copy of the snapshot in a remote region, use the `ibm_is_snapshot` resource.
 The following example creates a copy in the target region by using the CRN of the source snapshot.
 The copy is going to be encrypted by the encryption key that is specified by its CRN.

 ```terraform
 resource "ibm_is_snapshot" "snapshot" {